Dear reader of ADxS.org, please excuse the disruption.

 At the same time, A2A and A3 receptors are overexpressed in lymphocytes in chronic autoimmune rheumatic diseases.
 A2A and A3 agonists inhibited the activation of NF-κB, the release of typical proinflammatory cytokines and the concentration of metalloproteinases, which are involved in the inflammatory reactions in chronic autoimmune rheumatic diseases35

-Treating children with asthma with theophylline (an adenosine A1 and A2 antagonist) also improved their ADHD symptoms.
+Treatment of children with ADHD with theophylline (an adenosine A1 and A2 antagonist) also improved their ADHD symptoms.

 Adenosine inhibits dopamine, particularly in the striatum and other brain regions relevant to ADHD.
-In this respect, it is at least theoretically conceivable that asthma and inflammatory diseases could also cause ADHD symptoms due to an increased adenosine level.
-More about adenosine at Adenosine In the Neurological aspects chapter, and also there at Theophylline for ADHD
+In this respect, it is at least theoretically conceivable that asthma and inflammatory diseases could also cause ADHD symptoms due to increased adenosine levels.
+More about adenosine at Adenosine In the Neurological aspects chapter, and also there at Theophylline in ADHD

 17.1.2.
 Hypoxia (lack of oxygen)